Firewolf1337/LED-Matrix-Clock/README.md

     - Remove the shown code
     - Enter the code from the espcode.c file (open with and text editor)
         - make sure you keep the format and tabstops in the file.
-    - Change the devicename in line 2, to what ever the device should be called.
+    - Change the device name in line 2, to what ever the device should be called.
     - Check the Wifi section.
     - Save the Code.